ControlUday/ControlUday/README.md

 </a>
 <a href="https://github.com/shauryakohli?tab=followers"><img src="https://img.shields.io/github/followers/shauryakohli?label=Followers&style=social" alt="GitHub Badge"></a>

-- 🌱 I’m currently trying to learn lots of things in the domain of IT, Computer Science and Technology
+- 🌱 I’m currently trying to learn lots of things in the domain of Computer Science and Information Technology
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Enhance my programming skills and my knowledge about technology.
 - ⚡ Fun fact: I love listening to music, watch netflix and drive cars.